NHS population screening: data requests and research

 - direct access to screened individuals

-The research and evaluation coordinator is the main point of contact for researchers and is responsible for helping them through the application process.
+The research advisory committee (RAC) team are the main point of contact for researchers and are responsible for helping them through the application process.
 This process can be summarised as:

 - Submit research application by email to email@example.com.

-- Application reviewed at programme-specific research advisory committee (RAC) if required.
-See RAC aims and objectives.
+- Application reviewed at programme-specific RAC if required.

-- If required, the application will be reviewed by the PHE Office for Data Release (ODR).
-See ethical issues in terms of reference.
+- If the application is requesting access to PHE data it will be reviewed by the PHE Office for Data Release (ODR).

 Each of the young person and adult screening programmes has its own RAC:

 - Abdominal aortic aneurysm screening: submitting research proposals